hoanhle/hoanhle.github.io/_pages/bookshelf.md

 _Inspired by [Nick Cammerata](http://nickcammarata.com/bookshelf)._
 &nbsp;

-⭐Friendly Ambitious Nerds ️
+Friendly Ambitious Nerds ⭐

-⭐️Make Something Wonderful
+Make Something Wonderful ⭐

+Hackers & Painters ⭐

+The Almanack of Naval Ravikant: A Guide to Wealth and Happiness ⭐

+Tomorrow, and Tomorrow, and Tomorrow ⭐

-&nbsp;&nbsp;&nbsp;&nbsp;On the Shortness of Life
+On the Shortness of Life

-&nbsp;&nbsp;&nbsp;&nbsp;Anything You Want
+Anything You Want

-&nbsp;&nbsp;&nbsp;&nbsp;Normal People
+Normal People

-&nbsp;&nbsp;&nbsp;&nbsp;Thinking, Fast and Slow
+Thinking, Fast and Slow

-&nbsp;&nbsp;&nbsp;&nbsp;Zero to One: Notes on Startups, or How to Build the Future
+Zero to One: Notes on Startups, or How to Build the Future

-&nbsp;&nbsp;&nbsp;&nbsp;No Rules Rules: Netflix and the Culture of Reinvention
+No Rules Rules: Netflix and the Culture of Reinvention

-⭐️The Almanack of Naval Ravikant: A Guide to Wealth and Happiness

-⭐Tomorrow, and Tomorrow, and Tomorrow ️

-&nbsp;&nbsp;&nbsp;&nbsp;Shoe Dog: A Memoir by the Creator of Nike
+Shoe Dog: A Memoir by the Creator of Nike

-&nbsp;&nbsp;&nbsp;&nbsp;21 Lessons for the 21st Century
+21 Lessons for the 21st Century